acbsp/bonafide.guru/en/contents.rst

 (“Nectar of Instruction" text 5 commentary)

-Here is the only fragment from Srila Prabhupada’s books where term *"Diksha*" (*dikshitah*) is connected with necessity of qualification:
+Here is the only fragment from |SP|’s books where term *"Diksha*" (*dikshitah*) is connected with necessity of qualification:

 `Mahā <http://vedabase.net/m/maha>`__\ **-**\ `bhāgavata <http://vedabase.net/b/bhagavata>`__\ *-śreṣṭho